ndeverge/twivent/README.md

 ### Google Calendar API

+The Google Calendar API is used to get the incoming events which will be tweeted.

-You need a Google account and a [Google Calendar API access](https://code.google.com/apis/console).
+First, you need a Google account and a [Google Calendar API access](https://code.google.com/apis/console).

 Then, you'll get a P12 file containing your private key.
 In order to use this key through the config file, you have to extract it from the file using the following command line from your terminal/